 uterus where it can implant and grow.
 While ART procedures are often costly, many

 are being used with success.
-These include:

 The embryo is then transferred into the woman's uterus through the cervix.
 Most couples

 transfer 2 embryos.
 More may be transferred in certain cases.
 IVF is the most common